Commission Status: Closed

 I’ll write anything, any length, so long as it’s erotic.
 I will do anonymous commissions but not private ones—that is, I’m happy to leave your name out of it, but I still reserve the right to share and post every story I write.

-- Fill out my commission questionnaire.
-If the form isn’t available, then I’m closed for commissions.
-Feel free to contact me (see the Contact link on the menu above) for more information or to be notified when I open back up.
+- Once it’s your turn, I’ll have you fill out my commission questionnaire (I’ll send a link when the time comes) to act as a starting point for discussing your story as well as taking care of the legal stuff (how billing works, terms of service, etc.).
 In order to get your story right the first time, it’s critical that you provide me with all the details, plot points, character descriptions, kinks, etc. upfront.
 If there’s a detail that’s important to you, let me know, even if it seems obvious.
 It might not be obvious to me.
 This is the most important step in the process, so please be thorough!

-- Once I see your request, we’ll discuss your commission in detail to make sure I understand what you’re looking for.
+- Once you’ve filled out the form we’ll discuss your commission in detail to make sure I understand what you’re looking for.
 By the time we get through the interview, my understanding of your desired story ought to be at least 90% correct.

 I reserve the right to refuse revision requests after the commission interview, so please be thorough!